okrasnov/RadarNet-FWM/README.md

 As an example, in '_output_' directory arev presented two records for 1.3 GHz 1W radars and for 9.3GHz 10W radars.

-The directory '_doc_' includes the PDF file with a presentation that describe the basic idea of the simulator's design.
+The directory '_doc_' includes the PDF file with a presentation that describes the basic ideas of the simulator's design.